-- The function f'(t) must be represented by a vector or by a sequence of numbers $\vec{f}$ using a finite number of values. - For higher dimensional signals, like an image, the input function f'(x,y) must be represented by a vector or by a sequence of numbers f'(x,y) at distinct locations f'(x,y).
+- The function f'(t) must be represented by a vector f or by a sequence of numbers using a finite number of values. - For higher dimensional signals, like an image, the input function f'(x,y) must be represented by a vector \vec{f} or by a sequence of numbers at distinct locations (i,j).
 At each such location there is only a finite number of values that can be stored. - In the context of pictures: - How many pixels do I need?
-(How many (i,j) locations?) - How many bits per pixel sampling,
+(How many (i,j) locations?) - How many bits per pixel?